DD-DeCaF/iam/README.md

 ## Development

+Prerequisites: Docker, make and pipenv.
 Run `make setup` once to create the database, run migrations and create a local RSA keypair.
 Type `make` to see all make targets.

 ### Environment